Film & Video Editor

 What you need to know

-Film and video editors manipulate images that entertain or inform an audience.
+Film and video editors bring together raw footage to make the final cut of a movie.
 Editors take footage shot by camera operators and organize it into a final product.

 - Edit footage for television programs, motion pictures, music videos, documentaries, or news and sporting events